1.1 Name and address of responsible party

 8.1 Google (Universal) Analytics

-We use Google Analytics, including features of Universal Analytics.
-Universal Analytics allows us to analyse activities on our sites across devices (such as access via a laptop and then later from a tablet).
-This makes it possible to assign data, sessions and interactions across multiple devices to a pseudonymous user ID, thus analysing a user’s activities across devices.
+We use Google Analytics in order to analyse activities on our sites across devices (cross-device tracking).
+This makes it possible to assign data, sessions and interactions across several devices to a pseudonymous user ID and thus analyse the activities of a user across devices.

 The information generated by cookies about your use of this website (including your IP address) is usually sent to a Google server in the USA and stored there.
 Google has been certified under the Privacy Shield agreement and thus offers an additional guarantee of compliance with European data protection legislation (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).